clone95/Lions-and-Hyenas/README.md

 ![Figure 1-1](https://raw.github.com/clone95/Lions-and-Hyenas/master/1.PNG "1")

-Here we notice he important phenomenon of the scarcity - aboundance of resources: when herbivores populations decrease, also carnivores populations do.
-When they rise, also they do.
+Here we notice the important phenomenon of the scarcity / aboundance of resources: when herbivores populations decrease, also carnivores populations do.
+When herbivores grow, also they do.

 ![Figure 1-1](https://raw.github.com/clone95/Lions-and-Hyenas/master/2.PNG "2")